EduardoGarzon/Android-Learning/README.md

 # Android-Learning
 ***
-This repository contains exercises, tests and simple projects to learn Android using Android Studio.
+This repository contains exercises, tests and simple projects to learn Android using JAVA in Android Studio.
 ***